 Nevertheless, Fox is so confident in the finished product that, in a tribute to its 83-year-history, it included a shot of Malek in character alongside Henry Fonda in “The Grapes of Wrath, Robert Redford and Paul Newman in “Butch Cassidy and The Sundance Kid,” and Kate Winslet in“Titanic.”
 And the National Association of Theatre Owners returned to Caesars Palace after the presentation, Queen’s “We Are the Champions” provided exit music at full volume.

 “Bohemian Rhapsody” tracks the rise of the Mercury-fronted Queen during the ’70s and ’80s, culminating in their set at Live Aid, voted first in a BBC News poll of the greatest live performances of all time.
 The footage showed Malek transformed — fake teeth, Spandex jumpsuits, and all — into a glam-rock god.

-In the the young Mercury catches a show, compliments the band, learns they need a lead singer, and volunteers himself.
+In the film, young Mercury catches a show, compliments the band, learns they need a lead singer, and volunteers himself.
 When the new outfit can’t get their songs on the radio, they get experimental and start utilizing everything from percussive toilet paper rolls to Mercury’s falsetto.

 When a record executive laments the length of a submitted track, Mercury scoffs, “I pity your wife if you think six minutes is forever.”
 Somewhere, between Mercury’s bedroom daydreams and a cat that skitters across piano keys, the band finds their audience, and with it the excesses of fame.
 Friends warn Mercury that he needs to curb his breakneck lifestyle, and he implies that he knows he’s not long for this world.
 Six years after Live Aid, Mercury succumbed to HIV/AIDS at age 45.